rogih/rogih.github.io/research.md

 layout: category
 title: Research
 ---
 Welcome to my research page.
-Below you will find a list of my publications and working papers as well as links to code(take a look at my project page).
+Below you will find a list of my publications and working papers as well as links to R/python codes(take a look at my project page).

-My research interests include time series analysis, robust statistics, multivariate regression, principal component analysis, and computational statistics, all in a big-data setting.
+My research interests include time series analysis, robust statistics, multivariate statistics, computational statistics and machine learning, all in a big-data setting.

 Don't be afraid to contact me if you want to discuss about them or about the analysis performed.
-I'll be glad to help.
+I'll be glad to help :D.

 ### Journal articles
 1. Reisen, V. A., Sgrancio, A. M., Lévy-Leduc, C., Bondon, P., Monte, E. Z., Cotta, H. H. A. and Ziegelmann, F. **A. Robust factor modeling for high-dimensional time series: An application to air pollution data**, Applied Mathematics and Computation, vol. 346, p.842-852, 2019.[[LINK]]({{site.url}}/papers/reisen_20019_applied_math_comp.pdf)